Deul & the Ajay River Area

 Text Body

 Situated at the city's eastern boundary, Deul (also referred to as ‘Deul Park’) stands as a site of immense architectural and historical significance.
 The locality derives its name from the Bengali and Odishan term for a unique curvilinear temple tower, known as the rekha deul style.
 While more prevalent in Odisha, a magnificent example can be found here: the Ichhai Ghosher Deul.
 This towering, plain-brick structure on the southern banks of the Ajay River is dedicated to the goddess Bhagabati.
-While an Archaeological Survey of India (ASI) sign suggests a mid-18th-century origin, scholars generally date the edifice to the 16th or 17th century; it was likely commissioned by the descendants of the medieval Sadgop leader Ichhai Ghosh to honor his memory.
-Although recognized as a Monument of National Importance under the Archaeological Survey of India, the temple unfortunately remains in a state of partial neglect; nevertheless, its architectural qualities remain exceptional.
+While an Archaeological Survey of India (ASI) sign suggests a mid-18th-century origin, scholars generally date the edifice as being 16th or 17th century; it was likely commissioned by the descendants of the medieval Sadgop leader Ichhai Ghosh to honor his memory.
+It is recognised as a Monument of National Importance under the Archaeological Survey of India (ASI).

 Is Background Visible